w3c-fedid/FedCM/README.md

 # The Anatomy of Federation

 Before we can answer "how to distinguish" federation from tracking, lets first try to understand what federation depends on.
-For our interest, we can identify three big passes:
+For our interest, we can identify two big passes:

 1. There is a convention used by relying parties to request identification/authentication to identity providers
 1. There is a convention used by identity providers to respond with identification/authentication to relying parties
-1. It uses browser affordances for personalization

 These passes rely on the following low level primitives: